 That’s a quick run through how Telltale Games play and work but how does that translate to this new Batman game?
 Knowing that Batman doesn’t kill so I was very curious, how Telltale was going to deal with this since most moral dilemmas revolve in Telltale games revolve death but with this game that obviously couldn’t happen.
 I think Telltale did a great job with this, you often times have to choose between saving one person or another who (is it whom?) are not necessarily in life or death scenarios but they’re certainly in precarious situations.
 There are also situations where you have to choose between going to an event either as Batman or Bruce Wayne.
 Both options have their pros and cons so you have to weigh it out and pick what you think is the best option.

-Where this game really nails it is, its not necessarily an interpretation of Batman but rather it gives you option for you to chose the type of Batman you want to be.
-Do you want to send a message to the criminals of Gotham by being absolutely Brutal or do you want to work within the law a little more and by more merciful when it comes to dealing with the criminals.
+Where this game really nails it is, it’s not necessarily an interpretation of Batman but rather it gives you an option for you to chose the type of Batman you want to be.
+Do you want to send a message to the criminals of Gotham by being absolutely Brutal or do you want to work within the law a little more and by more merciful when it comes to dealing with the criminals?
 A cool feature at the end of the game actually rates you between being merciful and brutal.
-In case anyone is wondering, I ended up with a 92% merciful rating so obviously I chose the law abiding approach.
+In case anyone is wondering, I ended up with a 92% merciful rating so obviously, I chose the law-abiding approach.

 My only other complaint with the game is, episodes 4 and 5 just feel shorter than usual.
 Both of these episodes ended up taking an hour and a half so they feel shorter than the first 3 episodes.
 It certainly didn’t feel like the story was poorly edited and moments were cut out but I can’t help but feel like the game could have been an hour longer.